Melanie Ryan + Todd Sussman

-For our interior work, many design studios out there claim to be interior designers when in fact they are not trained to do any work beyond surface decorating.
-This leads to all design, construction, and structural details being delegated to a third party thus jeopardizing the overall integrity of the design.
+For interior work, many design studios out there claim to be interior designers, when in fact they are not trained to do any work beyond surface decorating.
+This leads to all design, construction and a structural details being delegated to a third party, thus jeopardizing the overall integrity of the design.

 WHAT ARE YOU WORKING ON RIGHT NOW?

 WHAT'S YOUR STYLE/PERSPECTIVE/TASTE?
 DO YOU HAVE A PROJECT THAT REPRESENTS THIS?